Margin Requirement: How Collateral Defines Your Risk

 As you increase or decrease the amount of leverage you use, the amount of margin needed to open trade will also change accordingly.

 The difference between lot size vs leverage is that position size dictates the number of units, for example, 1000, 10,000, or 100,000 units in forex.
-Leverage on the other hand is the multiplier of your funds.
+Leverage on the other hand is the multiplier of the funds.

 1. Deposit more margin capital